-Any matters that concern your drinking water supply or issues you would like to see addressed can be presented at the regularly scheduled meeting of the trustees, association or board.
+Any matters that concern your drinking water supply or issues you would like to see addressed can be presented at the annual meeting of the owners scheduled no later than the third week of April.
+Minutes of these meetings are published and distributed to the residents.
 If your concerns need immediate attention feel free to contact our current Certified Operator, WhiteWater, Inc., at 1-888-377-7678.